$2 \times 2$ Zero-Sum Games with Commitments and Noisy Observations: Introduction

 \subsection{Contributions}

-For pedagogical purposes, results are presented for $2 \times 2$ ZSGs.
-Nonetheless, the results can be readily extended to the case of two-player ZSGs, with finite number of actions.
-The contributions are presented as follows.

-Section~\ref{SecNOA} introduces a game formulation in which the follower obtains a noisy observation of the action played by the leader, whereas the commitment is assumed to be perfectly observed.
-Three results are presented: First, the set of best responses of the follower is characterized and the role of the priors formed by the follower with the available information is presented.
-Second, the set of optimal commitments for the leader is calculated and it is shown that, even subject to noise, observations either benefit or never make a difference to the follower.
-Third, the equilibrium is shown to always exist.
-Benefits for the follower are observed at the equilibrium exclusively when the ZSG exhibits a unique NE in mixed strategies.
+For pedagogical purposes, the analysis is restricted to two-player two-action ZSGs, which capture all interesting challenges due to the noisy observations in the presence of commitments.
+One of the main contributions is a new game formulation in which the follower obtains a noisy observation of the action played by the leader, whereas the commitment is assumed to be perfectly observed.
+The game is proved to always possess an equilibrium.
+The optimal commitments are characterized and the set of best responses of the follower is thoroughly described.
+An explicit expression for the payoff at the equilibrium is derived.
+The payoff at equilibrium is greater than the payoff at the NE exclusively when the ZSG exhibits a unique NE in mixed strategies.
 In all other cases, e.g., ZSG exhibiting strategic dominance, unique NE in pure strategies, or infinitely many NEs, the payoffs with and without observations are identical.

-Section~\ref{SecCM} introduces a game formulation in which the follower obtains a noisy observation of both the action played by the leader and the commitment.
-The commitment mismatch is modelled by a deterministic distortion (affine function) that is assumed to be known by the leader and ignored by the follower.
-Commitment mismatch is shown to be either beneficial or immaterial to the leader.
-Nonetheless, beneficial situations for the leader are shown to be not stable, in part because, an equilibrium does not necessarily exist.
-This phenomenon arises due to the fact that optimal commitments induce infinitely many best responses for the follower and each of them leads to a different payoff.
-To overcome this challenge, the leader is subject to commit to suboptimal strategies in order to induce a unique best response that can be predicted.

-The work is finalized with a discussion and final remarks presented in Section~\ref{SecDiscussion}.
-The proofs of all results are presented in the supplementary material.
+When the observation of the action of the leader is noiseless, the payoff at the equilibrium is the same as the payoff at the SE in pure strategies.